This layout is of the same theme to my last layout "Brockley Green SE4"

 electric locomotive powering an intermodal

-stock on a "Jolly Boy's" outing to Margate.
-All pale ale and whelks no
+stock on a "Jolly Boy's" outing to Margate, and a DJM Class 71, also in

 The third addition has seen the passage through Meopham of a new "Desiro" set